MYanello/homelab/README.md

 ## Worklog
 ### 01.22.25
 - Got the nvidia container runtime working in the server.
-Secret trick was `runtimeClassNmae: nvidia` in the pod spec
+Secret trick was `runtimeClassName: nvidia` in the pod spec
+- Also learned that k3s uses the containerd config in /var/lib/rancher/k3s/agent/etc/containerd/config.toml
 ### 01.20.25
 - Worked on authentik secrets and config
   - Found that . separators in yaml isn't valid for helm